Ira-bits/DAA-Assignment-2/ANALYSIS.md

 ## Penalty vs Segments analysis:

-The final cost for a given combination of given points does'nt depend on the value of c , i.e. , penalty per segment.
-Rather, it depends on  the spread of the points in the cartesian plane.
-This is evident from the plot shown below.
+The number of segments inversely depends on the penalty constant `c` that is chosen.
+As `c` becomes large, we get a single line, and for very small `c` we get a segment for every point.

 ![penalty-analysis](../penalty.png)